LeastAuthority/ssh-agent-action/README.md

         private_key: ${{ secrets.SSH_KEY }}
 ```

-Alternatively, assuming the private key file is available on the runner (e.g.: already in a tmpfs), the `private_key` input can be the path to that file.
+Alternatively, assuming that the `private_key` is already available as a file in an existing tmpfs (e.g. using [mount-tmpfs](https://github.com/LeastAuthority/mount-tmpfs-action)), the input can be the path to that file.

 ```yaml
     - name: Load ssh key in agent